medusajs/medusa/docs/content/plugins/search/algolia.md

 npm install medusa-plugin-algolia
 ```

-Then, add the following environment variables to your Medusa server:
+Then, add the following environment variables to your Medusa backend:

 ```bash
 ALGOLIA_APP_ID=<YOUR_APP_ID>